iLambda/language-dlg/README.md

   set extern var x
   ```

-Because of that, the compiler cannot know for sure at runtime that a variable is of a given type.
+Because of that, the compiler cannot always know for sure that a variable is of a given type.
 For instance, in the expression `f() * 3`, the compiler cannot know which type the resulting expression will be, because `f` is not defined in the context of a DLG script.

-The goal of type checking is to avoid errors that might be hard for the programmer to notice, so the static type checking of the DLG parser uses a little trick :
-  * a *literal* has an **actual type** that the compiler can recognize for sure
+It follows :
+  * a **local** variable will always have a type, because it must have been declared at some point in the program
-  * a *local* variable have to be defined before it is used, so the compiler can infer the type of the variable : it will also have an **actual type**
+  * a **global** variable will not always have a type, because it can be set in another script.
+However, if it is set in the current script, the type will be assumed by the compiler.
-  * *global* and *external* variables cannot have a known type at compilation, so the compiler will give them an **expected type**
-  * a *function invocation* will also have an **expected type** because of its internal nature

-In composing types to ensure type correctness, the compiler will use the following rules to compose types when they interact together :
-  * two *actual types* will form an *actual type*
-  * an *expected type* and an *actual type* will form an *expected type*
-  * two *expected types* will form an *expected type*
-  * an *expected type* can carry no assumption regarding the type it will produce. in that case, it will be ignored by the computer and considered as valid in all cases

-This ensures a few things :
-  * operations that only use identifiers known by the compiler will be fully typed
-  * operations that includes external identifiers will have a type inferred from their use when possible, else it won't be caught by the static compiler

-Whenever an expression is left unchecked by the static compiler, it will be typed by the dynamic type checking system at runtime to ensure type correctness.
-The data computed by the static compiler will be transferred to the dynamic type compiler to avoid recomputations.
+  * an **extern** valiable will never have a type, unless declared.
+If not, the compiler gives it a "no assumption type", and type checking is done at runtime.

 In order to assert that a global variable or an extern symbol (a function, a variable, ..) is of a given type, you can use the following instruction to tell the compiler the type of the symbol.
 ```dlg